rockstor/rockstor-doc/contribute.rst

 Making changes
 --------------

-We'll assume you have identified an issue(eg: #1234) from the `issue tracker
+We'll assume you have identified an issue(eg: #1234) from the `github issue tracker
 <https://github.com/rockstor/rockstor-core/issues>`_ to work on.
 First, start
 with the latest code by rebasing your local repo with upstream::